freesewing/freesewing/markdown/dev/howtos/code/create-new-design/en.md

 ## Stand-alone

-To setup the standalong development environment, you need NodeJS 16 or higher.
+To setup the stand-alone development environment, you need NodeJS 16 or higher.
 Then run:

 ```sh